-During the semester, there are 12 Minute Papers scheduled (well, actually we didn't have the one after Class 13, but I gave full credit for it anyway.)
+During the semester, there are several Minute Papers scheduled.
 In this class, a Minute Paper is a short survey (completed using a Google Form) where you will answer a few questions about how the course is going for you.
 To complete the Minute Paper, you'll need to log into Google with your CWRU account.
 The Welcome to 432 Survey uses a similar format, but is more extensive than a typical Minute Paper.